memgraph/docs/cypher-manual/clauses/delete.md

 ## 4. Deleting everything

-To delete all nodes and relationships in a graph, use the following query.
+To delete all nodes and relationships in a graph, use the following query:

 ```cypher
 MATCH (n)